 The Advertising Law of the People’s Republic of China (Advertising Law) was promulgated in 1994 and amended in 2015 to prohibit advertising in mass media, public places, means of public transport, and outdoors.
 The Ministry of Industry and Information Technology's Rules on Tobacco Monopoly Licensing include provisions banning the sale of tobacco products by internet and vending machine.

 Several laws and regulations set forth China’s smoke free policies.
 These laws and regulations were issued by a variety of agencies and place restrictions on smoking in a broad range of public places.
-Such promulgations include: (1) Ministry of Health Rules on the Implementation of Public Places Sanitation Administration Regulations; (2) Law on the Protection of Minors (prohibiting smoking in places where minors gather, such as schools, dormitories, etc.); (3) Rules on the Prohibition of Smoking in Public Transport and Waiting Rooms (issued jointly by six agencies); (4) Civil Aviation Administration Rules on the Prohibition of Smoking in Civil Airports and Civil Aircraft; and (5) State Council Regulations on the Administration of Business Premises for Internet Access Services (banning smoking in internet cafes and public computer lounges).
+Such promulgations include: (1) Ministry of Health Rules on the Implementation of Public Places Sanitation Administration Regulations; (2) Law on the Protection of Minors (prohibiting smoking in schools, kindergartens, and other public places where minors gather); (3) Rules on the Prohibition of Smoking in Public Transport and Waiting Rooms (issued jointly by six agencies); (4) Civil Aviation Administration Rules on the Prohibition of Smoking in Civil Airports and Civil Aircraft; and (5) State Council Regulations on the Administration of Business Premises for Internet Access Services (banning smoking in internet cafes and public computer lounges).

 General packaging and labeling requirements are set forth in the Tobacco Monopoly Law (1991) and its accompanying implementing regulations (1997, amended in 2016).
 More specific requirements are contained in the Rules on Cigarette Package Labeling in the Jurisdiction of the People's Republic of China, which went into effect October 1, 2016.
 These new rules replace the Rules on Cigarette Package Labeling in the Territories of the People’s Republic of China, issued in 2007.